Basuna Mosque: Prayer hall and main dome

 The main dome is supported by squinches that ensure a smooth transition from the square base to the dome.
 The squinches are in the shape of repeating recessed arcades.
 The architect was inspired by the wavy pattern found on Mamluk domes, such as those in the complex of Sultan Faraj ibn Barquq.
 The interior of the dome resembles a sunflower.
 Thanks to the lightweight material used in the dome's construction, the weight of the structure is reduced, allowing for smaller supporting walls and resulting in budget savings.

-The roof of the structure features a hybrid roofing system consisting of a grid of concrete beams poured on-site, forming a central 6 x 6 meter square that highlights the main dome of the mosque.
-These beams create 108 smaller square openings of 0.82 x 0.82 meters, partially covered with pendentive domes complemented by fixed horizontal and operable vertical glass panels.
+The roof of the structure features a hybrid roofing system consisting of a grid of concrete beams poured on-site, forming a central 6 by 6 m square that highlights the main dome of the mosque.
+These beams create 108 smaller square openings of 0.82 by 0.82 m, partially covered with pendentive domes complemented by fixed horizontal and operable vertical glass panels.
 This design allows for natural ventilation within the mosque and enables indirect, glare-less sunlight to naturally illuminate the interior.
 Additionally, the roof is designed to collect rainwater, useful for cleaning the mosque.

 The prayer hall has a single window on the eastern wall overlooking the cemetery.
 The number of external openings has been limited to protect worshippers from the arid climate of Basuna and the bustle of the neighborhood.